Alabastron (bag-shaped vessel) with inlaid gold and silver decoration

 Height x diameter: 26.5 x 7.8 cm (10 7/16 x 3 1/16 in.)

 Medium or Technique

 Travertine (Egyptian alabaster), gold, silver, Egyptian blue, carnelian, magnetite, amazonite

 Not On View

-(a) Alabaster; inscribed; (b) Shoulder decoration of gold filigree work with remains of inlay; neck of vase of silver overlaid with gold decoration and with woven gold wire pendants bearing carnelian, magnatite, and amazonite drops.
+(a) Alabaster; inscribed; (b) Shoulder decoration of gold filigree work with remains of inlay; neck of vase of silver overlaid with gold decoration and with woven gold wire pendants bearing carnelian, magnetite, and amazonite drops.